MatthewProg/SmartRoom/README.md

 4. In PIO Home click  Open project
 5. Navigate to repo location and open `SmartRoom.WiFi` or `SmartRoom.Controller`

 ##### Application projects
 1. Clone repository
     `git clone https://github.com/VegetaTheKing/SmartRoom.git`
 2. Open `SmartRoom.sln`

+`NOTE: If you run into problems with packages.
+Remove SmartRoom reference from SmartRoom.Tests project and try again.
+Don't forget to later add a reference`

 ## Documentation